ThoughtWorks-SEA/developer-training/docs/backend/postgresql/postgres-testing.md

 Refer to [GitHub repo](https://github.com/ThoughtWorks-SEA/sequelize-basics-crud)

 - Complete the unit test for SimplePokemon CRUD routes.
-- Create integration testing with Sequelize Mock for SimplePokemon CRUD routes, to test business logic.
+- Create / Modify the test to perform API testing for SimplePokemon CRUD routes, to test business logic.
 - Integrate Postgres into your testing for your song routes.